vaibhav-997/Ecommerce-Project/Readme.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/yourusername/ecommerce-project.git`
+1. Clone the repository: `git clone  https://github.com/vaibhav-997/Ecommerce-Project.git`
-2. Navigate to the project directory: `cd ecommerce-project`
+2. Navigate to the project directory
 3. Install dependencies for both frontend and backend: `npm install`
 4. Configure environment variables for MongoDB and Cloudinary.
 5. Start the backend server: `npm run start`